 - Poor unnatural bite due to dental work done over a period of time that no longer “works together”

-- To protect cosmetic restorations of resin, porcelain, zirconium or glass
+- To protect cosmetic restorations of resin, porcelain, zirconium, or glass

 Protective Occlusal Guard

-If you have been told there is nothing that can be done, or that your only option is painful traditional tissue grafting (taken from the roof of the mouth) requiring long recovery times, you may be a Pinhole Surgical Technique candidate.
+If you have been told there is nothing that can be done or that your only option is painful traditional tissue grafting (taken from the roof of the mouth) requiring long recovery times, you may be a Pinhole Surgical Technique candidate.

 The Chao Pinhole® Surgical Technique is a minimally invasive option for treating gum recession.
-This cutting-edge procedure is both scalpel and suture free, resulting in truly immediate, long-lasting results with minimal discomfort and healing time.
+This cutting-edge procedure is scalpel and suture free, resulting in immediate, long-lasting results with minimal discomfort and healing time.

 Dr. Copeland is now a Certified Pinhole® Surgery Technique (PST) Clinician.
-She has responded to the frequent need of her patients for successful, biocompatible and noninvasive treatment of receding gums by studying with Dr. Chao, the developer of PST.
-If you are one of the many patients who want gum rejuvenation, whether for one tooth or several, Dr. Copeland is so excited to be able to offer this procedure to you.
+She has responded to the frequent need of her patients for successful, biocompatible, and noninvasive treatment of receding gums by studying with Dr. Chao, the developer of PST.
+If you are one of the many patients who want gum restoration, whether for one tooth or several, Dr. Copeland is so excited to be able to offer this procedure to you.